Nursing mothers stage climate protest against Google in London

 It says at least 1,400 people have also been arrested in 20 cities around the world since last week, with protests taking place in central Brussels, New York, Amsterdam and elsewhere.

-Hundreds of the group’s supporters gathered for a planned rally in London’s Trafalgar Square on Wednesday despite the police ban.
+The group plans a rally in London’s Trafalgar Square later on Wednesday despite the police ban.
 The square was cleared of camping protesters earlier in the week.

 Amnesty International said the police ban was an “unlawful restriction” on the rights to freedom of expression and peaceful assembly.
 The police say Extinction Rebellion would be entitled to demonstrate in ways agreed in advance with the authorities.